 My work in performance, curation, literary essay writing and manuscript writing can of course be viewed otherwise too.
 Here I have tried to make sense out this side of my lifework by listing projects, events and results of these experimental practices.

-Although a draft performance was held September 12 in Winchester (UK) at the Society for European Philosophy conference, february 2018 we had our first full performance of We Know Who You Are Fucker! with Davide Giovanzana at the Swedish Theatre Academy of the University of Arts Helsinki.
+Although a draft performance was held September 12 (2017) in Winchester (UK) at the Society for European Philosophy conference, february 2018 we had our first full performance of We Know Who You Are Fucker! with Davide Giovanzana at the Swedish Theatre Academy of the University of Arts Helsinki.
 It is a lecture performance, a reading accompanied by disturbing images, and it touches upon imagination and violence.
-We are proud to have been accepted to perform it at Riga Performance Festival (See link) in mid-June.
-(The exact date for the performance will soon soon announced.)
+We just did a performance of it in the absolutely lovely Riga Performance Festival (See link) in June 16.
 The performance takes 50 minutes and consists only of reading and images.

 Gallery KLEIN was my gallery experiment, which started at mine and Pia Euro’s gallery course in the Visual Culture MA program at Aalto University.
 This suitcase gallery which traveled with me wherever I gave speeches and lectures, was as real as possible with openings, artist statements and webpages.
 Most exhibitions are seen by approximately 100 viewers but the interesting thing with KLEIN was that people spent more time watching the art works.
 I remember from my old days as a ‘real gallerist’ that most visitors to ‘real’ galleries just walk in, turn their head and write their name in the guestbook, and then they go out, heading for the next one.
 Among many others, KLEIN exhibited Jean-Francois Paquay (Belgium), Elham Rahmati (Iran/Italy), Anna Korotkova (Russia/Finland), Sinem Kayacan (Turkey/Finland) and Melinda Abercrombie (US).
 With Taina Rajanti we finished the gallery with a performance act: we left it in Berlin, in the park close to the angel, together with a message (please adopt this gallery if you feel like it).
 I was lucky to be able to announce the existence of the gallery in Art Pulse, and the exhitions traveled to e.g. Riga, Saldus, Bratislava and Warsaw.
 KLEIN was also one of the official exhibition spaces showing the winners of the Nordic dance film competition 60secondsdance in 2015.